deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “Sick,” Slater offered helpfully.
 “Let’s go with that.”

-“Oh…” the news seemed to cause the elderly Human real grief. “...Will he be alright?”
+“Oh…” The news seemed to cause the elderly Human real grief. “...Will he be alright?”

 “That’s not for me to say, sir,” Narl replied.
 In fact he was worrying about his own condition, now.
 If those claws could give the infamous *Human* immune system that kind of trouble, then the wound to his own face was...